NadavBarmatz/My-Kanban/README.md

 This project is my implementation of a drag and drop Kanban board.

-This project is in process, Still have a lot of issues to handle.
+This project is in process.

+## Current functionality:
+* login / register
+* Create new note
+* Pick note color
+* Edit notes
+* Change note status

 ## Written in:
 React TypeScript, MobX and Axios in Frontend.